RyderAU/calculator/README.md

 # calculator
 ## Description
-An on-screen calculator using JavaScript, HTML, and CSS.
+An on-screen calculator using vanilla JavaScript, HTML, and CSS.